kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/pipeline-basics.md

     return square_root(x=sum_task.output).output
 ```

-Although a KFP pipeline decoratored with the `@dsl.pipeline` decorator looks like a normal Python function, it is actually an expression of pipeline topology and [control flow][control-flow] semantics, constructed using the KFP domain-specific language (DSL).
+Although a KFP pipeline decoratored with the `@dsl.pipeline` decorator looks like a normal Python function, it is actually an expression of pipeline topology and [control flow][control-flow] semantics, constructed using the [KFP domain-specific language][dsl-reference-docs] (DSL).

 A pipeline definition has four parts:

 1. The pipeline decorator
 2. Inputs and outputs declared in the function signature
 3. Data passing and task dependencies